Promoting a responsible attitude to alcohol

 As alcohol has risks for young people under 15, children under this age should not drink.

 The alcoholic content of a drink is measured in units.
 Alcoholic drinks vary in strength and also in volume, and these amounts are always shown on bottles and cans.
 The volume is marked in millilitres or ‘ml’.
-The strength is indicated as a percentage of alcohol – often abbreviated to ‘ABV’ or simply ‘vol.’
+The strength of the alcohol is indicated as a percentage – often abbreviated to ‘ABV’ or simply ‘vol.’

 To work out alcohol units in a drink, multiply the strength by the volume and divide by 1,000.